RaneemAlhorany/born_to_be_root/README.md

 before do all the steps bellow you should study the files from 01 t 0

-steps how to solve mandatory part using debian
+steps how to solve mandatory part using debian + the first point of the bonus part

 setp 1: Virtual Machine Setup - Installing VirtualBox and setting up your VM